cite-architecture/ctsvalidator/README.md

 #ctsvalidator#

-A test suite and accompanying `gradle` build to validate compliance of CTS instances with the CTS API.
+A test suite and accompanying servlet to validate compliance of CTS instances with the CTS API.
 It currently uses schemas for CTS 5.0.rc.1.

-The test suite includes an archive of texts in three different formats for loading into a CTS instance, together with a CTS TextInventory identifying the texgts.
-The three formats are equivalent under the OHCO2 model of texts:
+The test suite includes an archive of texts in three different formats for loading into a CTS instance, together with a CTS TextInventory identifying the texts.
+The three formats are equivalent under the OHCO2 model:

-- an archival text format.
+1. an archival text format.
 Examples include both namespaced XML, and non-namespaced XML.
 Files are in `testdata/testcorpus_texts`, with accompanying text inventory in `testdata/inventory.xml`.
-- a tabular representation.
+2. a tabular representation.
 Files are in `testdata/testcorpus_tabs`.
-- an RDF representation in TTL format.
+3. an RDF representation in TTL format.
 Data are in a single file, `testdata/testcorpus.ttl`.

 To run the validator, the test archive should first be loaded into the implementation to test using the information from the TextInventory and any one of the three equivalent data sources.